 Landscape Nursery Salesperson

-Because nursery workers do not leave the nursery to visit your site, they are unable to assess site conditions to determine the best plants and/or plant locations for your site or to provide a comprehensive landscape plan.
-In addition, it’s important to find a worker who is attentive to your best interests.
+Most nursery professionals do not leave the nursery to visit your site to determine its conditions, nor are they trained in design or construction to help with a major project.
+In addition, it’s important to find a worker who is attentive to your best interests, not just making a sale.

 Landscape Maintenance Worker (“Landscaper”)